Condor (train): Condor

 The Condor was the exemplar service for this new containerised operation.
 A single route would operate, linking the manufacturing base of Glasgow with the consumers of central London.
 Return traffic was largely imported raw materials, supplied from London's docks.

-The route was from Hendon on the Midland Main Line in North London to Gushetfaulds freight depot, near Glasgow South Side railway station.
+The route was from Hendon on the Midland Main Line in North London to Gushetfaulds freight depot, near Glasgow South Side railway station running via Leeds and the Settle and Carlisle line.

 Each Condor train was of 27 four-wheeled conflats, of a new design with roller bearing axles to allow the fastest running and without the risk of stopping for a 'hot box'.
 Each could carry one or two containers, the containers carrying up to 8 LT.
 The Conflats for Condor were heavier at 35.5 LT than earlier examples and were later given their own TOPS code of FC.
 The train's gross weight could be up to 550 LT.
 The cost of hiring a container in 1962 was £16 or £18, depending on size, and this included road pickup and delivery by British Road Services lorries, inside Greater London or within 10 mi of Glasgow.
 As well as the fixed formation of 27 conflat wagons, a specific pool of containers was dedicated to the service.
 Every wagon on the train always ran carrying a container, regardless of direction.
 If 27 loads were not available to fill every container, the surplus would be carried empty - this was to ensure a good supply of empty containers at both ends of the service to enable rapid loading of goods inbound from customers.

 The service ran daily, one each way, and ran overnight to obtain the clearest running.
 Both left almost simultaneously, after 7 pm and would arrive some time before 6 am.
 The 10 hour long service required a very brief, two minute, stop at Carlisle, at the change of a crew shift, rather than any limitation of the train.